lovindata/blog/docs/posts/4/index.md

 - On nginx: Route portainer.mydomain.topleveldomain -> Scheme https / Local network IP / Port 9443 / Block Common Exploits
 - Go to nginx.mydomain.topleveldomain or portainer.mydomain.topleveldomain

-## An example with OpenWebUI and Ollama
+## 🎯 Example Use Case: OpenWebUI and Ollama Setup

 - From portainer: Select `local` > Go to `Stacks` > Go to `Add stack`
 - For input `Name` put `llm` or an other name